 Volunteer with Camara and make a difference.

-Camara provides structured placements to those who have recently completed a PC Maintenance or similar course and welcome applications for those seeking work experience.
+Camara welcomes volunteers in the workshop from all walks of life.
+Some join us for short time college work placements and others are longer-term.
+Read Nigel’s story below and learn more about his experience of volunteering with Camara.
+We work with many colleges offering volunteer placements to those who have recently completed/in the process of completing a PC Maintenance or similar course and welcome applications for those seeking work experience.
 Our partners include National College Ireland, Fast Track to IT, IT Tallaght and IT Carlow amongst others, and we work closely with placement advisors to ensure positions are relevant and appropriate for students.

 Have you got a positive attitude but lack technical skills?
 If so, we have other opportunities in the workshop that may suit you.
 Whilst on the job, informal training can help those with little technical expertise and give you a thorough grounding in all aspects of the work we do.

 For updates on our positions available follow us.

 We are currently seeking volunteers for our Workshop.
 See description of role below.
 Do you have a free day or two per week?
 Are you looking for something meaningful to do with your spare time?
 Are you interested in learning new skills and making new friends in a friendly diverse environment while helping young people have better opportunities in life?
 If so do get in touch with our Volunteer Manager, Stephanie, at firstname.lastname@example.org.
 We would love to hear from you.
 For information on our recruitment and selection procedure please click here.

 REPORTING TO: Workshop Manager

 Camara Education is an Irish registered Charity dedicated to improving education through technology.
 This role is to support Camara in processing the computers in the Dublin workshop so that they are ready for shipment to Africa.

 - Testing operatibility of PCs